-Learn from instructors currently working in law enforcement and are experts in the field.
+Learn from instructors currently working in law enforcement who are experts in their field.
 You will discover current trends, information and best practices from these experts.

-Instruction methods include practical exercises and use of state of the art Use of Force and driving simulators to supplement training.
-Emphasis is on tactical and practical exercises to apply your academic knowledge.
+Instruction methods include practical exercises and use of state of the art simulators during training.
+Emphasis is on tactical and practical exercises to enhance your academic knowledge.
 This includes:.

-- 48 hours of learning law enforcement defensive driving
+- 50 hours of learning law enforcement emergency vehicle operation

 - 66 hours of arrest control techniques, including use of force, restraints, and de-escalation of force.